mnievesc/aDNAExtMethodsPaper_scripts/README.md

 # aDNAExtMethods
-Rscripts used to perform analyses comparing for paper comparing ancient DNA extraction methods available on:
+Scripts used to perform analyses for paper comparing ancient DNA extraction methods.
+Manuscript currently available on: